SouthsideSoftware/BuildLight/readme.md

 ## Getting the Latest

-This project uses tools contained submodule.
+This project uses tools contained in submodules.
 Either clone recursively or initialize all submodule after a clone.
 You should update submodule whenever you pull a revision with "[SUBMODULE UPDATE]" in the comment.

 ````dos
 git clone git@github.com:SouthsideSoftware/TeamCityBuildLight.git [path] --recursive